celestiaorg/docs/learn/how-celestia-works/data-availability-layer.md

 This is possible as **Celestia does not require a majority of the consensus (_i.e._, block producers) to be honest to guarantee data availability.**
-Thus, if the extended data is invalid, the original data might not be recoverable, even if the light nodes are sampling sufficient unique chunks (_i.e._, at least $k$ for a standard encoding and $k \times k$ for a 2-dimensional encoding).
+Thus, if the extended data is invalid, the original data might not be recoverable, even if the light nodes are sampling sufficient unique shares (_i.e._, at least $k$ for a standard encoding and $k \times k$ for a 2-dimensional encoding).